-In accordance with General Plan Public Facilities and Services Element Water and Wastewater Measures |PF.2G| PF-2H and PF-2I, the County will (1) work with local water and wastewater agencies and provide land use or other data in the County's possession where such data will provide information necessary to prepare and update water and wastewater master plans, agency master plans and similar water and wastewater planning documents, including strategies for increasing energy efficiency (PF-2G); (2) amend the County's landscaping standards and incorporate those standards as conditions of project approval to facilitate the use of gray water and reclaimed water systems for landscape irrigation (PF-2H), Additionally, the County will (3) work with wastewater service providers to expand the use of reclaimed agencies to create incentives and rebates for greywater systems, composting toilets, or other residential retrofits.
+In accordance with General Plan Public Facilities and Services Element Water and Wastewater Measures PF-2G, PF-2H and PF-2I, the County will (1) work with local water and wastewater agencies and provide land use or other data in the County's possession where such data will provide information necessary to prepare and update water and wastewater master plans, agency master plans and similar water and wastewater planning documents.
+Including strategies for Increasing energy efficiency (PF-2G); (2) amend the County Code to recognize appropriate uses for reclaimed water as an alternative for various land uses and keep apprised of the latest developments in the use of reclaimed water.
+Revise the County's landscaping standards and incorporate those standards as conditions of project approval to facilitate the use of gray water and reclaimed water systems for landscape irrigation (PF-2H); +Additionally, the County will (3) work with wastewater service providers to expand the use of recycled wastewater for agricultural uses (PF-2I).
+With funding, t The County will to expand the use of recycled water and reclaimed and rebates for greywater systems, composting toilets, or other residential retrofits.
 Through a combination of efforts, the County will achieve a 10 percent reduction in total potable water use.

-County GHGRP water and wastewater GHG reduction measures and respective quantification was prepared in 2023 by Harris and Associates.
+13 County GHGRP water and wastewater GHG reduction measures and respective quantification was prepared in 2023 by Harris and Associates.